The Early Cricket Library

 Barclays World of Cricket – EW Swanton (editor) (1981)

-The sections of early cricket history can be found here.
+The sections about early cricket history can be read here.

 A Guide to Important Cricket Matches played in the British Isles 1709-1863 – Association of Cricket Statisticians (1988)

-An important 40-page booklet by the ASC which defines sound criteria for what qualifies as an Important Match (a broader category than First Class) and lists those matches which it considered to be within that category.
+An important 40-page booklet by the ASC, which defines sound criteria for what qualifies as an Important Match (a broader category than First Class) and lists those matches which it considers to be within that category.
 An important and pathfinding publication; only minimal changes have been made to this listing since publication.
 As ever, the ASC performed a great service to cricket historians.

 The Art of Cricket – Robin Simon and Alistair Smart (1983)

 Fine book of cricket paintings, especially old cricket paintings.
-Not very well organised though.
+Originally produced in connection with an exhibition of cricket paintings.

 A History of Cricket – Benny Green (1988)

-A general history with a decent section on early cricket.
-Benny Green is a very witty author, not known as cricket historian per sé, but his love of the game shines through.
+A whimsical and entertaining general history with a decent section on early cricket.
+Benny Green is a very witty author, not known as a cricket historian per sΓ©, but his love of the game shines through.

 The History of Cricket – Peter Wynne-Thomas (1997)

-A general history with a good section on early cricket.
+A general history of cricket with a good section on early cricket.
 Excellent maps and tables relating to early cricket.
 You will see a few on this site.

 Peter Wynne-Thomas was one of the great cricket historians and was based at Trent Bridge, Nottingham.
-It is said that even when a great match was taking place he would rather be in the library than watching the cricket; make of that what you will.
+It is said that even when a great match was taking place on the ground, he would rather be in the library than watching the cricket; make of that what you will.

 Hambledon – The Biography of a Hampshire Village – John Goldsmith (1994)